rcarmo/docker-plex-armhf/README.md

 # docker-plex-armhf

-Run the Plex media server as a Docker container on the Raspberry Pi or similar hardware.
+Run the Plex media server and PlexConnect as a Docker container on the Raspberry Pi or similar hardware.

 ## Usage